Machine learning can help demand planners make an even greater impact.

 First Analytics has been helping companies use analytics to solve their most important and complex business problems for over 10 years.
 Founded by Tom Davenport (Competing on Analytics) and Michael Thompson, it has been First Analytics’ mission to advance businesses in their analytic maturity, whether just getting started or accelerating on the more expert end of the continuum.
 One-time analysis or end-to-end applications.
 Big data or small.
 On-premise or in the cloud.
 We help make analytics a vital element of your daily operations and a key to sustainable growth and success.

 We are First Analytics

-First Analytics has staff across the US and is based in the Research Triangle of North Carolina — an epicenter of analytics.
-We are headquartered at the Centennial Campus Research Park at North Carolina State University.
+First Analytics has staff across the US and is based in the Research Triangle of North Carolina – an epicenter of analytics.
+We are headquartered in Cary, North Carolina.